MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/configure-prompts.md

 - If you have trouble getting planner to use a function, try adding recommendations or examples for when to use the function.

 ## Completion parameters in config.json
-In addition to providing parameters for planner, the _config.json_ file also allows you to control how a function is run by an [LLM AI model](../prompt-engineering/llm-models.md).
-The `completion` object in the root object of the _config.json_ file allows you to set the parameters used by the model.
+In addition to providing parameters for planner, the execution settings also allows you to control how a function is run by an [LLM AI model](../prompt-engineering/llm-models.md).

-The following table describes the parameters available for use in the `completion` object for the OpenAI and Azure OpenAI APIs:
+The following table describes the many of the commonly available settings for models:

 | Completion Parameter | Type | Required? | Default | Description |
 |---|---|---|---|